+Agency: means Listique Limited, a recruitment agency.

-Candidate: means any person that is registered with the Agency in the interest of seeking employment
+Candidate: means any person that is registered with the Agency in the interest of seeking employment.

+Credit Note: means the Introduction Fee paid will be deducted from further introductions made through the Agency.

 Introduction: means (i) the Client’s interview of a Candidate in person or by telephone, following the Client’s instruction to the Agency to search for a Candidate; or (ii) the passing to the Client of a curriculum vitae or any other information relating to the Candidate which leads to the Engagement of that Candidate by the Client.

 Engagement: means the engagement, employment or use of the Candidate following an Introduction to the Client on a Permanent or Short Term/trial basis, whether under a contract of service or services; under an agency, licence, franchise or partnership agreement; or any other engagement.

+Extended Period: means 26 weeks or any such period as agreed in writing.

 Introduction Fee or Fees: means the fee that becomes due to the Agency based on the Fee Structure attached at Schedule 1 following the successful Engagement of a Candidate.